safarilewis/cipher/README.md

 - `BACKEND_URL`
 - `BACKEND_SESSION_SECRET` (must match backend)

-## Known limitations

-- No migration files yet; schema is initialized on backend startup.
-- Redis is provisioned but not yet used for background worker queues.
-- If no AI key is configured, analysis returns deterministic fallback output.

 ## License

 No license file is currently included.
 Add a `LICENSE` file before open-source distribution.